 The display is 43 millimeters, but the bezel takes up a lot of real estate on the screen.
 Along with the three buttons to navigate, there is also a touchscreen.
 However, it collects tons of fingerprints.

-We rated the Suunto 9 Peak Titanium as the best-looking and best-designed watch in our Best GPS Watches for Running guide.
+We rated the Suunto 9 Peak Titanium as the best-looking and best-designed watch in our Best GPS Running Watch guide.
 It’s the only one that really makes sense to wear while not running.
 And it’s not just about the size.

 The display on the Coros Apex is just 42 millimeters in diameter, one millimeter smaller than the Suunto 9 Peak Titanium.
 But, it’s not as attractively designed or at home as a day-to-day watch, looking too sporty and specific compared to the Suunto 9 Peak Titanium.